 The RCVS provides further guidance on Recognised Veterinary Practice and Ethical Review as well as information on their Ethics Review Panel

-There are currently three types of PetSavers’ Grants:
+There are five types of PetSavers’ Grants:

 1. Masters Degree by Research (MDR)